KoalaMontagnard/blog/index.md

-## Bienvenue
+## Welcome

-### Samedi 14 novembre 2020 - Ouverture rapide d'un terminal
+### Saturday, November 14, 2020 - Quick opening of a shell

-Ouvrir un terminal à partir d'une fenêtre windows :
+Open a shell from a windows window :

 Hold Shift + Right Click the folder you want it opened on, and click "open command window here".
 That should do the trick!
 OR